kalamuna/sassamuna/template/scss/specifics/README.txt

 Put Sass files here that should not be aggregated with any other files.
 These files will be compiled separately, with each generating a corresponding CSS file.
+These files' names should not have preceeding underscores.

 This is a good place to put CSS for specific pages or page types; that is, CSS that you don't need on every page.
 For example, if you have styling specific to